 She doesn’t let him comment, so she continues her rant, “my prospects here are slim and of little interest to me.
 Sure, I’d love to work on the swarm and tinker with the other toys, but I will get pulled into some war or vendetta shit.
 And possibly die for some cause I had no business dying for.”
 She tears up again, “here I’ll die alone and childless.”

 Another silent minute.
 Eysin was thinking about what she had just said.
 Something she’d never said out loud before.
-The bottom of all things she had refused admitting to herself throughout all these years.
-I’m afraid I’ll never find love and bear children.
+At the bottom of all things she had refused to admit to herself throughout all these years.
+I’m afraid I’ll never find love, a family and bear children.
+End of the line.

 He stretches the silence on his part, holds in the smoke and thinks about what she had been talking about, too.
 He looks into the distance and tries to see what exact parts of it seem familiar to him.
 “I could love you,” he says with a shrug.

 “Based on what, the total of… 10 hours we spent?”
 Eysin feels a little insulted.
 He’s tossing around something she had had a very difficult time admitting to.